dinobaggio/grading-system-ajax/README.md

 # grading-system-ajax
 Grading System with Ajax jQuery PHP Native/Vanilla

+still early, incomplete, still not yet seen the grading system

 just ignore about controllers, models and view folders, nothing special there, just use require or require_once

 # for install